camerynd/Project-5-Frontend/README.md

       score: 13
     }

-  ### GET/user/adventure_summaries: Returns a string using custom rendering and string interpolation that summarizes the current user's choices for each game
+  ### GET/adventures: Returns a string using a custom rendering method and string interpolation that summarizes the choices made for each game.
+The current user's adventures will be accessed through the current user on frontend (currentUser.adventures)
     {
       id: 3,
+      user_id: 2,
       summary: "You, (character_name corresponding w/ this adventure), chose to (some text corresponding with choice_1), which led to (some more text corresponding with choice_1).
 You then (some text corresponding with choice_2), which led to (some more text corresponding with choice_2).
 You then (some text corresponding with choice__3), which led to your (either win or loss, depending on result).
 You (either won or lost, depending on result)!"
     },
     {
       id: 4,
+      user_id: 6,
       summary: "You, (character_name corresponding w/ this adventure), chose to (some text corresponding with choice_1), which led to (some more text corresponding with choice_1).
 You then (some text corresponding with choice_2), which led to (some more text corresponding with choice_2).
 You then (some text corresponding with choice__3), which led to your (either win or loss, depending on result).
 You (either won or lost, depending on result)!"
-    }
-  ### GET/user/adventures: Would return the attributes of each adventure belonging to the current user, not sure this one will be needed
-    {
-      id: 3,
-      user_id: (current user's id),
-      character_name: "Cameryn",
-      choice_1: true,
-      choice_2: false,
-      choice_3: false,
-      result: false
-    },
-    {
-      id: 4,
-      user_id: (current user's id),
-      character_name: "Dinner",
-      choice_1: true,
-      choice_2: false,
-      choice_3: false,
-      result: true
     }

   ### POST/user/adventures: Post option will not be available until the end of the game play, after all forms have been filled out
     {
       user_id: (current user's id),